The Peter K. New Award

 The winner of the Competition must be available to attend the annual meeting of the Society and present the paper.
 The winner is also expected to submit the paper to our journal, Human Organization, for review and possible publication.
 Students who have previously won either first or second place in the Peter K. New Competition are not eligible in subsequent years.

 The paper should be double-spaced and must be less than 45 pages in length (this includes footnotes, tables, and appendices).
 Please note that papers longer than the 45 page limit will not be forwarded to the judges.
 The paper should conform to the guidelines of conventional style manuals.
-Electronic submissions are encouraged at:

 The research and the paper should use the social/behavioral sciences to address in an applied fashion an issue or question in the domain (broadly construed) of health care or human services.